mysociety/fixmystreet/install/install-script.md

 When the script has finished, you should have a working copy of the website, accessible via the hostname you supplied to the script.

+By default, the admin part of the website (`/admin`) is password protected (with HTTP basic authentication).
+In order to use this interface, you will need to create a username and password for one or more admin users.
+To add such a user, you can use the `htpasswd` command from the `apache2-utils` packages, as follows:

+    ubuntu@ip-10-58-66-208:~$ sudo apt-get install apache2-utils
+    [...]
+    ubuntu@ip-10-58-66-208:~$ sudo su - fms
+    fms@ip-10-58-191-98:~$ htpasswd /var/www/fixmystreet/admin-htpasswd fmsadmin
+    New password:
+    Re-type new password:
+    Adding password for user fmsadmin

 You should then make sure that your local MTA is correctly configured to allow the `fms` user to send email, or change the `SMTP_SMARTHOST` variable in `conf/general.yml` to use a different smarthost.